iggi-71/FewFinal/README.md

+# Important Note from Iggi

+The buttons kinda work, you have to press the left side until number of likes appears then the right to delete one like.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).